helq1116/helq1116.github.io/_pages/about.md

 ## News

-*I will get my Ph.D. in  June 2024, and I am looking for a postdoc position in climate science.*
+*------------*

 ## About me

-Welcome! 😊  I am Linqiang He, a Ph.D. student at the Institute of Atmospheric Physics, Chinese Academy of Sciences.
+Welcome! 😊  I am Linqiang He, a Postdoc in the Lamont-Doherty Earth Observatory at Columbia University.

-Over the past three years, my research has focused on the simulation and evolution of monsoon climate.
-By integrating proxy records, climate simulations and physical diagnoses, I aim to understand the underlying mechanisms of the present climate from the perspective of past climate evolution, and to provide potential analogs for future climate change.
-In the early stages of my PhD, I am also involved in research on the climate impacts of ENSO and changes in extreme precipitation.
+My research focuses on the simulation and evolution of Earth's climate.
+By integrating proxy records, model simulations and physical diagnoses, I aim to understand the underlying mechanisms of the present climate from the perspective of past climate evolution, and to provide potential analogs for future climate change.
+In the early stages, I am also involved in research on the climate impacts of ENSO and changes in extreme precipitation.

 Overall, I have a strong background in palaeoclimate, climate dynamics and model simulation.
 I am also interested in the application of machine learning methods to climate research.